DLR-KN/red-vapor/README.md

 A good starting point are the interactive notebooks `timeseries.ipynb` and `spatial_data.ipynb`, as well as the notebook for exploring the entire set of timeseries, `all_timeseries.ipynb`.

+To execute the full preprocessing chain, run the individual `.py` scripts in sequence, starting with `p00_*.py`.

 ## Citing the Software or the Dataset
-If you find this software useful in an academic context, please consider citing us!
+If you find this software or the dataset useful in an academic context, please consider citing us!
 A journal paper describing the dataset is currently in the review process.
 In the meantime, please cite the dataset directly:
 ```
 @dataset{RedVapor,